ReTTr0c/NeuronActivation/README.md

                           the base details)
 - C++ -> JS IPC via NeutralinoJS API (stdout)

-Only tested on 64-bit Windows.
-May or may not work on Linux.
+Only tested on 64-bit Windows; May or may not work on Linux.
 Under MIT license.